Talesoft/tale-jade/README.md

 ## Get in touch

-If you find a bug or miss a function, please use the [Issues](https://github.com/Talesoft/tale-jade/issues) on this page to tell us about it.
-We will gladly hear you out :)
+If you find a bug or miss a function, please use the [Issues](https://github.com/Talesoft/tale-jade/issues) on this page to tell me about it.
+I will gladly hear you out :)

-Don't forget to [support our work](https://www.paypal.me/TorbenKoehn) if you like it!
+Don't forget to [support my work](https://www.paypal.me/TorbenKoehn) if you like it!

-If you'd like to contribute, fork us, send us pull requests and we'll take a deep look at what you've been working at!
+If you'd like to contribute, fork, send pull requests and I'll take a deep look at what you've been working at!
-We're completely **Open Source**!
-You can do anything you like with our code as long as you stick to the **MIT-license** we've appended.
+Tale Jade is completely **Open Source**!
+You can do anything you like with the code as long as you stick to the **MIT-license** we've appended.
+Just keep my name somewhere around!

-You can also contact us via E-Mail [info@talesoft.io](mailto:info@talesoft.io)
+You can also contact me via E-Mail [torben@talesoft.codes](mailto:torben@talesoft.codes)

 **Thank you for using Tale Jade.
 Let us spread the Jade-language together!**